lexicalunit/dotfiles/bin/README.md

     --dump-user-agent                Display the current browser identification
     --list-extractors                List all supported extractors
-    --extractor-descriptions         Output descriptions of all supported extractors --default-search PREFIX          Use this prefix for unqualified URLs.
+    --extractor-descriptions         Output descriptions of all supported extractors --force-generic-extractor        Force extraction to use the generic extractor --default-search PREFIX          Use this prefix for unqualified URLs.
 For example "gvsearch2:" downloads two videos from google videos for youtube-dl "large apple".
 Use the value "auto" to let youtube-dl guess ("auto_warning" to emit a warning when guessing). "error" just